logisim-evolution/logisim-evolution/docs/style.md

 # Coding style #

-`Logisim-evolution` uses `Google Java Style` code style as provided with the `CodeStyle` static anaylyzer tool, with a few checks disabled as specified in the `checkstyle-suppressions.xml` config file located in project root directory (from where it should be automatically picked by Checkstyle).
+`Logisim-evolution` uses `Google Java Style` code style as provided with the `Checkstyle` static analyzer tool, with a few checks disabled as specified in the `checkstyle-suppressions.xml` config file located in project root directory (from where it should be automatically picked by Checkstyle).

 ---

-# Checking code style with InteliJ IDEA #
+# Checking code style with IntelliJ IDEA #

-As we use a suppression config file, you can set up InteliJ's Checkstyle plugin in two ways: one adds our suppressions to the built-in "Google Checks" config, the other creates a completely new config using a copy from the Checkstyle source archive.
+As we use a suppression config file, you can set up IntelliJ's Checkstyle plugin in two ways: one adds our suppressions to the built-in "Google Checks" config, the other creates a completely new config using a copy from the Checkstyle source archive.
 Either way, you need to install the `CheckStyle-IDEA` plugin first:

 * Go to `Settings -> Plugins`.
 * Install [CheckStyle-IDEA plugin](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea)
-  (by Jamie Shiell) from the Jetbrain's Marketplace repository.
+  (by Jamie Shiell) from the JetBrains' Marketplace repository.

 ## Editing built-in config ##